Panama’s Supreme Court awards the Naso people with title to 160,000 hectares of their traditional lands.

 Now, with the legal obstacles removed, some twenty-five territories can be titled.
 This includes the lands of the Naso people whose traditional territory occupies the La Amistad International Park (PILA) and the Guna of Tagargunyal, who live almost entirely within Darien National Park (PND), Central America’s largest protected area and one of the largest remaining stretches of pristine forest in the region.

-The ruling is also important because of its scope, which covers indigenous people aspiring to collective land titles as well as groups that wish to establish a new comarca, such as the Naso people of northern Panama.
+The ruling is also important because of its scope, which covers indigenous peoples aspiring to gain collective land titles as well as groups that wish to establish a new comarca, such as the Naso people of northern Panama.

 The ruling is also a big victory for forest conservation in Panama, as land tenure security for the indigenous people who have stewarded these forests for centuries is undoubtedly the best hope for their long-term protection against conversion to farmland or cattle ranches, or concession for logging, mining or palm oil.